Enterprise-CMCS/macpro-mdct-qmr/README.md

    ![After](./.images/afterCommonComponentUpdate.png?raw=true)

-8. In `services/ui-src/src/libs/spaLib.ts`, copy over the prior year's entry into the array.
+6. In `services/ui-src/src/libs/spaLib.ts`, copy over the prior year's entry into the array.

-9. In `services/ui-src/src/measures/measureDescriptions.ts` , copy over the prior year's entry into the array.
+7. In `services/ui-src/src/measures/measureDescriptions.ts` , copy over the prior year's entry into the array.

+8. In `src/labels` copy the past year’s folder to the latest year (e.g. 2021 -> 2022)

+9. Go to the `src/labels/QualifierFormsDatas.tsx` and add the newly created files from `src/labels/{year}/qualifierFormsData` as an import

+10. Go to the `src/labels/Labels.tsx` and add the newly created files from `src/labels/{year}/commonQuestionsLabel` as an import

+11. Go to the `src/labels/RateLabelTexts.tsx` and add the newly created files from `src/labels/{year}/rateLabelText` as an import

+12. In `services/app-api/libs/coreSetByYearPreloaded.ts` , copy over the prior year's entry into the array.

+13. In `services/app-api/libs/coreSetStatesList.ts` , copy over the prior year's entry into the array.

+14. In `src/hooks/api/useGetCoreSets.tsx` , changed `releasedTwentyTwentyFive` to `releasedTwentyTwentySix`

+### Cypress

+1. In `test/cypress/support/constants.ts` change the const from measureAbbrList{year} to the coming year and do a quick search and replace for any instance of that variable call.

+### LaunchDarkly Flag

+1. In `services/ui-src/src/views/StateHome/index.tsx` look for the a line of code similar to this `const releasedTwentyTwentyFour = useFlags()?.["release2024"];` change the year to the latest year and do a quick search and replace with the new variable name.

 ## Things to Look Out For (Gotchas)